myashley/react-project-partA/README.md

     - Due to the time constraints given for the project, we are unable to incorporate a fully test driven development scheme.
 However, tests will be written for functional client-end components to ensure that features built for client interaction work.
 We will be utilising Jest as our testing framework for its simplicity and speedy performance.

-20. TODO:Discuss and analyse requirements related to information system security.
+20. Discuss and analyse requirements related to information system security.

     - It is very important to protect the candidates personal information from potential threats.
-    - In order to prevent unauthorized access, use, disclossue, disruption, modification, inspection, recording or destruction of information we will be implementing a secure Authorization process.
+    - In order to prevent unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction of information we will be implementing a secure Authorization process.
     - The implementation will include User authentication and User authorization.
     - The communication protocol will be HTTPS(HTTP Secure) for secure communication over a computer network.
-    - In authentication, when the user successully lo
+    - For our specific requirements, only our client, as the main recruitment principal of his company, will have access to candidate data, and hence will be for now, the sole user of the application authorised to access, view and modify candidate data through our authentication system.

 21. Discuss methods you will use to protect information and data.